 Wet scrubbers and their associated auxiliary equipment are large units.
 They are required to be installed in the exhaust system after any waste heat recovery equipment, such as an EGE, since the scrubber cools the exhaust.
-Table 7 and Figure 14 show the principal dimensions based on the engine power rating for scrubbers (see Appendix II for more detailed information).
+Table 9 and Figure 11 show the principal dimensions based on the engine power rating for scrubbers.
 In general, it is anticipated that a scrubber will typically be about two to three times the size of a typical EGE or composite boiler.